semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### sem context

-The `sem context` command is used for listing the organizations the active Semaphore 2.0 user belong to and for changing between organizations.
+The `sem context` command is used for listing the organizations the active Semaphore 2.0 user belongs to and for changing between organizations.

 The `sem context` command can be used with or without any command line parameters.
-If `sem context` is used without any other command line parameters, it returns the list of Semaphore 2.0 organizations the active user belongs to.
+If `sem context` is used without any other command line parameters, it returns the list of Semaphore 2.0 organizations the active has previously connected to with the `sem` utility.
 When used with a command line argument, which should be a valid organization the active user belongs to, `sem context` will change the active organization to the given one.

 ## Working with resources